muxi-ai/faissx/README.md

 - `IndexPQ` - Product quantization for memory-efficient storage
 - `IndexIVFPQ` - Combined IVF and PQ for efficiency
 - `IndexScalarQuantizer` - Efficient scalar quantization
+- `IndexIDMap` - Index wrapper for mapping external IDs to vectors
+- `IndexIDMap2` - Extended ID mapping with vector update capabilities
+- `IndexRandom` - Random index for testing and benchmarking

+All indices support:
-All indices support GPU acceleration in local mode when available.
+- GPU acceleration in local mode when available
+- Parameter tuning for performance optimization
+- Memory usage management and monitoring
+- Persistence via write_index/read_index operations

+The library also provides advanced factory pattern support with `index_factory()` for creating indices from string descriptions.

 ---